 Collaborating with developers

-Encourage test automation
+Encourage effective test automation

 Get everyone involved with manual testing

 Manual testing shouldn’t be a bottleneck owned solely by QA.
 Instead of being the sole tester, be the specialist who enables the team.
-Teach developers and product managers how to test effectively, guiding them on what to look for.
+Teach developers and product managers how to manually test effectively, guiding them on what to look for.
 (Note: the clearer the requirements, the easier this becomes – good testing starts with well-defined expectations).
 Having everyone getting involved in manual testing not only removes bottlenecks and dependencies, it tends to mean everyone cares a lot more about quality

-Embedding Quality in the SDLC
+Embedding Quality into the SDLC

-Shifting from Reactive to Proactive
+Shifting from reactive to proactive

 There are far more valuable things a QA specialist can be doing with their time than manually clicking around on websites.
 Performance testing, exploratory testing, reviewing static analysis, reviewing for common recurring support issues, accessibility.
 The list goes on and on.
 QA should be driving these conversations, ensuring quality isn’t just about finding defects, but about making the entire system stronger.